mattmaynes2/aria/reports/final/3-Technical/7-Testing/01-EventLogger.md

 #### Context

-The DeviceCommunication, CommunicationServer, and EventLogger components are written in Python.
+The DeviceCommunication, CommunicationServer, and EventLogger components form the core of the system's hub.
+Each of these components is written in Python, and work together to react to events from devices. and to fulfill requests from the HTTP Server.

-Events from devices that are connected to the system are first received by the DeviceCommunication component, which forwards messages to the CommunicationServer component.
-The CommunicationServer component routes messages to the appropriate component, which may be another device, the HTTPGateway, or the EventLogger.
-This section describes the methods used test the integration of these three components.
+Events from connected devices are first received by the DeviceCommunication component, which forwards messages to the CommunicationServer component.
+CommunicationServer routes messages to the appropriate component, which may be another device HTTPGateway, or EventLogger.
+This section describes the unit testing of each component, as well the method used to test that the components perform correctly together.

 ### Unit Testing

-The Python modules that make up each component are unit tested using Python's *unittest* framework.
+The modules that make up each component are unit tested using Python's *unittest* framework.
 The unit tests are used for regression testing, and are written by the same person who implemented the unit under test.

 The *unittest* framework makes use of Python's `decorator` construct to provide an easy way to isolate components for testing.
 Dependencies such as threading, database, and network libraries can be replaced with a mock obejcts automatically by declaring a test case with the `@unittest.patch(<dependency-name>)` decorator.

 ### Integration Testing